TravJess/katelynpaige.github.io/_posts/2019-04-27-example-post.md

 * Create a new file in your GitHub Repository under the '_Posts' folder

-* Nameing convention for your file: _yyyy-mm-dd-title.mb_
+* Nameing convention for your file: _yyyy-mm-dd-title.md_

 * At the top of your page copy and update the below:
 {% highlight markdown %}